 We will increase our outreach to the community as experts in the field of healthcare.
 We will be leaders in the fight against heart disease, diabetes, substance abuse, and mental health disorders.

-We will document increases in efforts by our College of Health Sciences, by our School of Psychology and Counseling, and by our Department of Health, Sport, and Physical Education to assist local authorities and community groups with initiatives to improve physical and mental health.
+We will document increases in efforts by our College of Health Sciences, by our School of Psychological Science and Counselor Education, and by our Department of Health, Sport, and Physical Education to assist local authorities and community groups with initiatives to improve physical and mental health.

 We will increasingly offer our campus as a venue for public dialogue and/or events that benefit the town, the county, and the broader community.
 Gardner-Webb University should be a focal point for bringing together persons and groups with shared interests in meeting societal needs.
 Gardner-Webb University should add a significant amount of the kind of “cultural capital” that vibrant college towns need to attract and retain students, faculty, staff, homeowners, and businesses.